American Sign Language (ASL) at Northern Virginia Community College

 ASL 150 - Working with Deaf and Hard-of-Hearing People

 Explores career options for serving Deaf/hard-of-hearing people and/or for using American Sign Language skills in a career.
 Examines interests, skills, and educational assessments.
-Investigages job market viability via the Internet and professional periodicals.
+Investigates job market viability via the Internet and professional periodicals.
 Develops opportunities for students to network with professionals in the field of deafness.

 Lecture 2 hours per week.